hyosung11/Launch-School/Courses/journal.md

 12:19 Took a break to eat a salad with sauerkraut and jalapeno chicken sausage that was delicious.
 Almost time to to go chiropractor.

 12:30 Time to go to chiropractor.
 I'm up to Collaborator Objects in the study guide.

+## 20220602 목요일

+09:50 Another slow start to studying.
+I was watching French Open women's semifinal match.
+I turned it off, but I want to keep watching.
+Ugh.